Army of the Kingdom of Naples (Napoleonic): Russian and German Campaigns

-Italian Campaigns 1814-1815
+Italian campaign of 1813–1814

 King Joachim Murat abandoned Napoleon’s side formally after the Battle of Leipzig and returned to Naples.
 A deal was struck between him and the coalition allies: Murat would keep his throne in Naples if he provided 30,000 troops to support the allies in Northern Italy.
 However, he disgracefully dragged his feet in doing so, and was only goaded by his Austrian allies into attacking the Franco-Italians at the River Taro, some 10k west of Parma.
 The Neapolitans were victorious in this minor clash, and the Franco-Italian withdrew to Piacenza.
 This marked the end of the fighting in Northern Italy, and news of Napoleon's abdication now arrived.
 Murat was able to reach an agreement with the coalition allies and retain his throne.

+Neapolitan War

 In 1815, news of Napoleon's arrival in France reached Naples on 4 March.
 10 days later, Murat decided to break his alliance with the coalition and once again take the side of his old Emperor, who he had betrayed a year earlier.
 At the head of 46,829 infantry, 7,224 cavalry, and 78 guns, he marched north to strike against the Austrians.

 On 4 April, the Neapolitans crossed the Panaro river in upper-central Italy and defeated the Austrians under FML Frederick von Bianchi at Modena.

 On 7 April Murat tried to force the line of the River Po at Occhiobello, a small town 50k south of Venice, but was met with staunch resistance and was forced to fall back.
 The Austrians only lost 22 killed in this action, while the Neapolitans suffered far worse.
 This affected the already brittle morale of Murat's officers and men, who began to melt away slowly.
 Many soldiers simply found no interest in fighting the Austrians, and deserted.

 Soon, Murat heard of Britain's declaration of war against him.
 On 10 April, the Neapolitan garrison of the town of Carpi was attacked and fled.
 Murat withdrew to Ravenna, near the eastern coast of the Italian peninsula.
 Continuously harried, the Neapolitans lost to Bianchi's Austrians at Cesenatico and Pesaro.
 The Neapolitans finally stopped at the small town of Tolentino, and the Austrian army arrived to meet them.
 Soon, it became clear that the decisive battle would be fought there.